 § C5-14.
 Power of regulation and control.
 [Amended 12-6-1983 by Res.
-No. 83-1]
+No. 83-1, 12-6-2022 by Res.
+2022-02]

-The Commissioners shall have the power to provide by ordinance in every respect not covered by the provisions of this Charter for the conduct of registration, nomination and elections and for the prevention of fraud in connection therewith and for a recount of ballots in case of doubt or fraud.
+The Mayor and Commissioners shall have the power to provide by ordinance in every respect not covered by the provisions of this Charter for the conduct of registration, nomination and elections and for the prevention of fraud in connection therewith and for a recount of ballots in case of doubt or fraud.